 There were all sorts of possible terrain in that one trek; flat plains, long stretches of marshy land, steep rocky path, dense bushes, picturesque plains with beautiful flowers, etc. I was not able to look at the peak which was covered with dark clouds which gave a strange eerie to the entire journey.

 But the duo insisted to keep on walking.
-On the way they shared about their lives, their occupation, etc. They shared stories of hunting wild boars few years back that had entered into their village.
-According to them, even today, there were few places in the jungle which had people cut off from the city and the modern lifestyle.
+On the way, they shared about their lives, their occupation, etc. They shared stories of hunting wild boars a few years back that had entered their village.
+According to them, even today, there were few places in the jungle that had people cut off from the city and the modern lifestyle.
 They are governed by their own laws and customs.
-Surprisingly, none of them were wearing any shoes.
+Surprisingly, none of them was wearing any shoes.
 For them, it was more comfortable to walk bare feet.
-It made them feel more ‘closer’ to the earth.
+It made them feel more ‘closer to the earth.